codeTwinkle/Angular-Quiz-Application/README.md

 Core Concepts Used in the Project

-•	HTML
+1. HTML
-•	CSS
+2. CSS
-•	JavaScript
+3.JavaScript
+4. Angular

 Product Capabilities